rebecca1230/IntrotoIM/Feb16/README.md

 2. In occasions I thought I should use noLoop(); and loop(); may sometimes turn out to be unessesary.
 3. println function shows text at the console, and text function deiplays text at the screen.
 4. .length is about the length of the array/list of data and not the actual length.
-5. https://cloudconvert.com/mov-to-gif Cloudconvert is a really user friendly website in converting .mov to .gif.
+5. https://cloudconvert.com/mov-to-gif Cloudconvert is a pretty user friendly website in converting .mov to .gif, but need to sign up.
 6. Curious about what the statment "ArrayIndexOutOfBoundsException: Index 17 out of bounds for length 17" that showed up at the console means.